 Our Notes & References

 A comprehensive study of the American and Western European ‘biassed’ and false interpretations of Russian history in academia and popular culture.
+Published in New York during WWII.

 The author, archpriest Vasilii Demidov (1885-1951) presents a series of erroneous statements and curious situations inspired by ‘anti-Russian’ Western propaganda and later by the Soviet propaganda portraying tsarist Russia as an underdeveloped and barbaric state.
 Demidov was a military priest in the White Army in the Volga and Siberia during the Civil War; later he emigrated to Harbin and then to the US where he was a rector of many parishes of the Russian Orthodox Church and a professor at the Holy Trinity Theological Seminary in Jordanville.